Homey-Prin22/semioe/README.md

 - "rdf", containing the serialization of the ontology in [Turtle](rdf/semioe.ttl) and in [RDF/XML](rdf/semioe.xml)

 # How to cite
 M. Arazzi, A. Nocera, E. Storti.
-"The SemIoE Ontology: A Semantic Model Solution for an IoE-based Industry" (2024).
-Preprint: https://arxiv.org/abs/2401.06667
+"The SemIoE Ontology: A Semantic Model Solution for an IoE-based Industry".
+IEEE Internet of Things Journal, IEEE, 2024, [doi: 10.1109/JIOT.2024.3452945](https://ieeexplore.ieee.org/document/10663360)

 # License
 This ontology is licensed under the Creative Commons Attribution 4.0 International License.
 For details, see the [LICENSE](LICENSE) file.